leohb07/advanced-git/README.md

-Add readme to test the terminal will warning new changes
+Add readme to test if terminal will warning new changes